Alexander (crater)

-The Alexander formation has been so heavily worn and distorted with the passage of time that it now resembles little more than a lowland region enclosed by rugged ranges.
-The rim segments lie along the northwest, west, and south sections of the crater, while the eastern side stands open to the surrounding surface.
+If this ever was an impact crater, the Alexander formation has been so heavily worn and distorted with the passage of time that it now resembles little more than a lowland region enclosed by rugged ranges.
+The rim segments lie along the northwest, west, and south sections of the depression, while the eastern side stands open to the surrounding surface.
 The surviving walls are nearly rectangular in form, with the most prominent mounts in the northwest.

-The crater floor is more smooth and has a darker albedo in the western half, and gradually grows lighter and more impacted toward the east.
+The floor is more smooth and has a darker albedo in the western half, and gradually grows lighter and more impacted toward the east.
+It has a number of small hills.
 There are no craters of significance within the perimeter of this formation, although there are tiny craterlets aplenty in the rougher eastern section.
+The infrared spectrum of pure crystalline plagioclase has been identified on the east rim.

+This depression was named after Alexander the Great (356 – 323 BC).
+Its designation was formally adopted by the International Astronomical Union in 1935.
+The name was introduced into lunar nomenclature by amateur selenographers William R. Birt and John Lee in the nineteenth century.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Alexander.